Skip to content Skip to footer

 Essentially, you want to write down your anxious thought and then pull together two lists: one that ‘justifies’ your health anxiety, and one that ‘disagrees’ with it.
 For example, in the first list you may write, ‘I’m really worried about my headaches’, and then in the second list you might put, ‘headaches can just be a symptom of stress’.

 It’s a simple exercise, but one that lets you look at your anxious thoughts in a more objective light.
-This can help reframe your thinking and better deal with health anxiety symptoms.
+This can help reframe your thinking and better cope with health anxiety symptoms.

 3. Distract yourself from your health anxiety

-While it’s much easier said than done, it’s important to find effective ways to distract yourself to stop health anxiety symptoms from occurring.
+While it’s much easier said than done, it’s important to find effective ways to distract yourself to help your health anxiety have less control over you.

 For those already keeping a health anxiety diary, this step should be easier to manage.
 You’ll already have a better idea of your patterns and triggers, so you can start distracting yourself before those feelings flare up.